brandonprry/is_a_fetus_a_person/README.md

 Nothing in law says a legal person has to be scientifically a person.
 Law doesn't care about science, it cares about rights.
 Anything can be made a legal person.
 You can write a law that makes pencils legal people.

 In the US, let's consider the legal implications of fetal, embryonic, or zygotic personhood.
+The fetus is stateless, with no nationality whatsoever.

 ## Immigration
 If a fetus is a legal person, it's not a citizen until it's born.